 The door of advancement has largely been closed for the vast majority of Americans because we've allowed ourselves to become pawns, worshiping at the feet of the almighty corporation.
-And we have elected people into office whose interests never aligned with those of the common man our founding fathers fought to protect, but with the wealthy corporate owners and lobbyists who keep them in power.
+And we have elected people into office whose interests never aligned with those of the common man our Founding Fathers fought to protect, but with the wealthy corporate owners and lobbyists who keep them in power.

 These political actors conjured divisive boogey men and women — inner city black men and non-existent "welfare queens" — painting us as non-deserving in order to turn us against each other so we would actually fight for corporations' rights over our own.
 They elevated jurists whom they knew would use the courts to restrict our liberties so the moneyed interests would prevail in the workplace, and workers would continue to lose rights that took generations to earn.
-And, ultimately, they seated a Supreme Court so skewed against the common man that they gave personhood status to inanimate entities, giving corporations the same rights as human beings.
+And, ultimately, they seated a Supreme Court so skewed against the common man that they gave personhood status to inanimate entities, imbuing corporations with the same rights as human beings.

 We find ourselves at a similar crossroads today.
 We have elected a House of Representatives hell-bent on destroying working- and middle-class America for the sake of the wealthy and their billions in potential campaign contributions.
-They invoke our founding fathers, never bothering to quote them directly, knowing full well the mention of those men inspires the belief that the founders would be on their side, but that the details of the founders' intentions would prove otherwise.
+They invoke our Founding Fathers, never bothering to quote them directly, knowing full well the mention of those men inspires the belief that the Founders would be on their side, but that the details of the Founders' intentions would prove otherwise.